NREL-Sienna/PowerSystems.jl/README.md

 ## Version Advisory

-- The latest tagged version in PowerSystems will work with Julia v1.6+.
-Julia 1.5 and 1.4 are only supported with versions 1.3 or earlier.
+- PowerSystems will work with Julia v1.6+.

 ## Device data enabled in PowerSystems